divyaj5/is310-fall-2024-group-1/project-docs/research-proposal.md

 Our rotation is set up as shown:
 - A.G.
-- Divya Jain
+- Divya
 - Ellis
 - Thea
 - Zifan

 Our group consists of 5 people, with each member holding respective strengths and unique domain knowledge.
+Divya and Ellis both have experience with UI/UX and extensive design knowledge, which will prove to be useful when analyzing common conventions found across game designs within the flash archive.
+A.G. and Thea are both familiar with Flash games and the software as a whole, having engaged with these games in years past.
+Both Zifan and A.G. have a technical background, and can potentially aid the group in web-scraping and importing/cleaning data for analysis in the following weeks.

+Our group will be keeping in contact through text messages, and will consistently be checking our GitHub projects page.

 ## Timeline

 This timeline is subject to change:

-[ ] September 16-30:
+[ ] September 23-30: Finalize methodology, create stategy for how to parse through games in Flashpoint and collect metadata of interest
+     - Potentially one of us will try to run Flashpoint locally, and if successful, will teach the rest of the group

-[ ] October 1st-16th:
+[ ] October 1st-15th: Troubleshooting issues with Flashpoint and webscraping
+     - 1st-8th: Start collecting data and importing it
+     - 8th-15th: Figuring out how to synthesize the data, potentially make data viz?

-[ ]
+[ ] October 15th-29th:

-I. Subject Focus: Aesthetics & Internet Sub-cultures
-    A. Evolution of Adobe Flash Games
-      i.
-Games preserved prior to retirement of software
-    B. Research Question: How has
-    C. Scope of project:

-## Materials
-I. Adobe Flash Files from archives
-    A. Everything is already digitized
-    B. Everything is also indexed
-II.
-Adobe Flash Emulator
-    A. Used to run some of the games
-    B. Does not need internet
-III.
-Collecting data
-    A. Collect metadata from Flashpoint Archive (ex: date released, website, developer, etc)

-## Division of Labor
-I. PM Rotations
-    A. Weekly basis
-      i.
-I started, next is Divya, etc
-II.
-Strengths & how to accommodate them
-III.
-Keeping in Contact
-    A. Text message group chat
-    B. Also we check GitHub consistently

-## TIMELINE